 (d) Such period as is required or required by law or regulatory obligations which apply to us.

-We will delete or anonymise your personal data when it is no longer required.
+We will delete your personal data when it is no longer required.

 WHAT RIGHTS DO I HAVE IN RESPECT OF MY PERSONAL DATA?